 Meet Our Bloggers

-Rafi Josselson is an autistic sophomore at the Leffell School in Westchester County.
-Rafi has spoken at multiple places across the Northeast including; Camp Ramah in Nyack, Temple Israel Center and, the Charles E. Smith Jewish Day School.
+Rafi Josselson is an autistic junior at the Leffell School in Westchester County.
+Rafi has spoken at multiple places across the Northeast, including Solomon Schechter Day School of Bergen County, Temple Israel Center, and the Charles E. Smith Jewish Day School.
 He also has written blogs for MATAN and for his own website (https://www.rafijosselson.